-Back in 2018 Soham Town Council campaigned to press and advocate for better policing in its Town and wrote to and received a number of letters from Mr Ablewhite (then Commissioner) concerning STC’s concerns and complaints arising from lack of community policing in Soham (rural towns and villages).
+Back in 2018 Soham Town Council campaigned to press and advocate for better policing in its Town and wrote to and received a number of letters from Mr Ablewhite (the then Crime Commissioner) concerning STC’s concerns and complaints arising from lack of community policing in Soham.
 Those letters and responses may be viewed here.

 These public meetings and the town council’s written concerns elicited an unsolicited but insightful perspective on matters from a retired police officer and member of the public who has given permission for this article to be reproduced on this website.

-Soham Town Council has had little positive impact on this socially troubling and escalating issue in the intervening years but not unsurprisingly continues to receive numerous resident complaints regarding parking infringement, obstructions and other minor infractions including antisocial behaviours that blight the lives and Rights of law abiding citizens.
+Soham Town Council has had little positive impact on this socially troubling and escalating issue in the intervening years but not unsurprisingly continues to receive numerous resident complaints regarding parking infringement, obstructions and other minor infractions including antisocial behaviours.

 - Remote access (not requiring dedicated facilities, staffing and overheads)